-Keywords

-Cryptography, security patterns, symmetric encryption, XML security.
+Keywords: cryptography, security patterns, symmetric encryption, XML security

-1. INTRODUCTION
+1. Introduction

 Data security has become one of the most important concerns for governments, financial institutions, hospitals, and private businesses.
 An important security risk is that information can be captured and read during its transmission.
 How do we protect this information from being read by intruders?
-Encryption provides message confidentiality by transforming readable data (plain text) into an unreadable format (cipher text) that can be understood only by the intended receiver after a process called decryption, the inverse function that makes the encrypted information readable again.
+Encryption provides message confidentiality by transforming readable data (plain text) into an unreadable format (cipher text) that can be understood only by the intended receiver after a process called decryption The inverse function that the encrypted information readable again.
 There are two types of encryption: symmetric and asymmetric encryption.
 In symmetric encryption a common key is used for both encryption and decryption.
 In asymmetric encryption a public/private key pair is used for encryption/decryption; the sender encrypts the information using the receiver's public key, while the receiver uses his private key to decrypt the ciphered text.

 The encrypted messages may be intercepted and be the object of attacks, including illegal reading, modification, and replay.
 An emerging use of web services that exchanges XML messages also can be target of attacks.
-Some security standards have been developed to correctly apply encryption functions and thus reduce security risks.
+Some security standards have been developed to apply correctly encryption functions and thus reduce security risks.
 XML Encryption is one of the basic standards in securing web services.
-XML Encryption defines how to encrypt/decrypt an entire XML message, part of an XML message, or an external object liknked to the message, and how to represent the encrypted content and information such as encryption algorithm and key in XML format.
-We present here patterns for Symmetric Encryption first we make the second pattern easier to understand.
+XML Encryption defines how to encrypt/decrypt an entire XML message, part of an XML message, or an external object, and how to represent the encrypted content and information such as encryption algorithm and key in XML format.

 Section 2 presents the Symmetric Encryption Pattern, and Section 3 presents the XML Encryption pattern.
-We assume the reader is an application designer intending to use message secrecy in her design and has a basic knowledge of cryptography and UML.
-The XML pattern could also be of value to a designer of cryptographic products.
-While the XML pattern does not include all aspects of the standard it has sufficient detail so as it can be used as a guideline for design.
+We assume the reader is a designer intending to use message secrecy in her design and has a basic knowledge of cryptography and UML.
+We provide a solution with sufficient detail so as it can be used as a guideline for design.